WilliamNwoke/SaasTeamProject/README.md

-#### Check out live site here: https://universe0.azurewebsites.net/
+#### Check it out the live here: https://universe0.azurewebsites.net/

 #### Navigate to Universe Directory And Follow Below Instructions: